Hudamabkhoot/Hudamabkhoot/README.md

 <br>

-<p>I'm a front end developer from Saudi Arabia.
-Proficient in React, Javascript, TypeScript and GitHub for version control.</p>
+<p>I’m a Front-End Developer with a passion for building intuitive, user-friendly applications using React, JavaScript, and TypeScript.
+With a background as a Product Owner, I’ve led teams, shaped product roadmaps, and ensured projects stay on track to meet user needs.</p>

-<p>I'm currently on the look out for a role in front end development, ideally using React.
-I'd especially love to work in an environment where I can make an impact quickly.
-If you're hiring, feel free to contact me!</p>
+<p>I’m seeking a React-focused front-end role or a Project Management position where I can quickly contribute and make an impact.
+If you're looking for someone passionate about bringing ideas to life, let’s connect!</p>

 <br>